An End-to-End Stochastic Network Calculus with Effective Bandwidth and Effective Capacity: Numerical Example

 \section{Numerical Example}

-In this section, we illustrate the benefits of end-to-end stochastic network calculus with effective bandwidth and effective capacity using the arrival traffic modeled as Markov modulated on-off (MMOO) process, especially we show that the end-to-end performance bounds computed using Theorem \ref{theorem:pbr} are as good as the ones obtain using statistical envelopes \cite{florin:2006} and also scales linearly in the number of nodes $H$.
+In this section, we illustrate the benefits of end-to-end stochastic network calculus with effective bandwidth and effective capacity using the arrival traffic modelled as Markov modulated on-off (MMOO) process, especially we show that the end-to-end performance bounds computed using Theorem \ref{theorem:pbr} and Corollary \ref{corollary:pbrc} are as good as the ones obtain using statistical envelopes \cite{florin:2006}.
 Markov modulated on-off process is commonly used to model voice \cite{schwartz:1996} and video traffic \cite{maglaris:1988} in the Internet.
 Markov modulated on-off process can be in "`On"' state or "`Off"' state for random time intervals which are negative exponentially distributed with averages $E[T_{on}]$ and $E[T_{off}]$, respectively.
 In "`On"' state, arrival traffic transmits data at a constant rate $P$ and no data is transmitted in "`Off"' state.
 The effective bandwidth of Markov modulated on-off process has an interesting property that $\alpha(\theta,t) \le \alpha(\theta)$ and for any $\theta > 0$ is given by

 where $r_{10} = \frac{1}{E[T_{on}]}$ and $r_{01} = \frac{1}{E[T_{off}]}$.